It's great to have you here on the Rush Limbaugh program and the Excellence in Broadcasting Network.

 A simple example of harmful habits of consumption is the increasing use and power of air conditioning, Francis writes.

-The markets which immediately benefit from sales stimulate ever greater demand.
+The markets, which immediately benefit from sales, stimulate ever greater demand.

 An outsider looking at our world would be amazed at such behavior, which at times appears self-destructive.

-Two years ago, Francis broke with tradition when he became the first Pope since 1903 to forego the papal apartments for newer, more modest accommodations in an adjacent building erected in 1996 to house cardinals during papal conclaves.
+Two years ago, Francis broke with tradition when he became the first pope since 1903 to forego the papal apartments for newer, more modest accommodations in an adjacent building erected in 1996 to house cardinals during papal conclaves.

 In line with his image as the people's pope, a Vatican spokesman said the Pope wanted a more simple living arrangement.

-Simple, yes, but it is air conditioned.
+Simple, yes, but it is air-conditioned.

-Well, if there has to be.
+Well, if it has to be.

 Anyway, air conditioning is an example of the modernity that the Pope says is devastating nature and causing us to behave and live in unnatural ways.